Hierarchical Adaptive Loco-manipulation Control for Quadruped Robots: Numerical Simulation

 In this section, we validate the effectiveness of the proposed method in a high-fidelity simulation of the A1 robot from Unitree.
 The controller is implemented in ROS, and we use Gazebo as the simulator.
 In simulations, we want to show an A1 robot manipulates an unknown object while trying to adapt to terrain uncertainty.
 To this end, we construct multiple simulation scenarios with two perspectives: 1) Adapt to object uncertainty, 2) Adapt to terrain uncertainty.

 In these simulations, the robot manipulates an object in one direction (e.g., along the $x$-axis).
 So, since we simulate our model for one direction (1-D) manipulation, we can ignore the two other components ($yz$-direction) of $\bm{F}_b$.
 Therefore, for adaptive controller, the design parameters become scalar, and we set the parameters as follow: $\lambda = 2$, $\bm{K}_D = 200$, $\Gamma_m = 10$, and $\Gamma_f = 10$.
 In addition, all the estimated parameters ($\hat{m}_b$, $\hat{\bm{\theta}}$) start from zero.
-Note that although we consider the robot manipulating an object along one axis in our implementation, the framework developed in \secref{sec:Method} is not limited to 1-D manipulation problems.
+Note that the manipulation force $\bm{F}_b$ is a 3-D vector in general.
+Although we consider the robot manipulating an object along one axis in our implementation, the framework developed in \secref{sec:Method} is not limited to 1-D manipulation problems.